rpedretti/AlgorithmsStudy/README.md

 # Purpose
 This repository is for me to keep track of the alforithms I've studied from [leetCode](https://leetcode.com/)

-If you want to try it
+If you want to try it:
+1. Clone
+1. Change
+1. Run tests
+1. Repeat

 # Implemented algorithms